Pylons/pyramid/docs/authorintro.rst

 Book Content
 ============

-This book is divided into three major parts: a narrative documentation part, a tutorial part, and a reference part.
+This book is divided into four major parts: a narrative documentation part, a tutorial part, an API reference part, and a ZCML directive reference part.

-Narrative Documentation
+:ref:`narrative_documentation`

   This is documentation which describes :mod:`repoze.bfg` concepts in narrative form, written in a largely conversational tone.
 Each